-Your vehicle is equipped with a seatbelt warning device at the driver's seat.
+Your vehicle is equipped with a seatbelt warning device at the driver's seat, as required by current safety standards.

-This device causes the seatbelt warning light on the instrument panel to light up for about six seconds when the ignition switch is turned to the "ON" position to remind the driver to wear the seatbelt.
+This device causes the seatbelt warning light on the instrument panel to light up for about six seconds when the ignition switch is turned to "ON" to remind the driver to wear the seatbelt.
 If the driver's seatbelt is not fastened, a warning chime sounds at the same time.